island-is/island.is/apps/services/search-indexer/dev-services/README.md

 ### Import data

 **You must have access to Contentful for the indexer to work correctly**
-To import map templates create indexes and import data run
+To import map templates, create indice and import data run

 ```bash
 yarn nx run services-search-indexer:build